European Union law

 A proper knowledge of Public Law Institution is appropriate, as it assures the necessary skills of: - a correct technical language; - the institutional approach; - for the comprehension of the complexities of a jurisdictions; -the knowledge of fundamental institutional notions.

 Final exam is an oral discussion with final mark expressed in thirtieth.
-The interview relates to the whole program, starting from a general question, which is aimed at stating the general level of the preparation of the student.
+The interview relates to the whole program, starting from a general question, which is aimed at stating the general level of the student's skills.
 It is up to the candidate to demonstrate the deep knowledge of the general topic.
 Further questions may be then introduced, which could be once more general, or more specific in order to deeply discuss the subjects.

 Will be evaluated: a) exposition; b) use of correct technical language; c) (deep) knowledge of the program; d) masterhood of ECJs and Italian Constitutional Courts case law; e) critical approach and analysis; f) capacity of connecting different subject and institutions.